clwinbush/MIST353WeatherWebsiteWinbush/README.md

 ### Contributions
 Primary author of README file, contributer on navbar, author of [homepage](https://github.com/clwinbush/MIST353WeatherWebsiteWinbush/blob/c8cb13467b50478d03a15afd7cb64f5bed9a4296/MIST353WeatherWebsite/Pages/Index.cshtml)
 ### Competitive Analysis
+I researched [Gardenia](https://www.gardenia.net/) which has similaiities to our website.
+It has various ideas for plants and combinations of them to use.
+One of the pages has recomendations based on country whihc is specifically like what we are doing.
+Upon clicking a country it shows topigraphical information on that country and then a list of several gardens you can click on to get more details on it and links too specific plants which are part of that garden.
+It isn't extremely complicated, but it has lots of links and pages included in it.
 ### GitHub Repository Search
+I researched [weather](https://github.com/genuinetools/weather.git) on github.
+It was a command line weather application which forecasts based on location.
+This isn't completely similar to our application, but our website will need some sort of weather tool to be able to give info on good plants to use there.

 ## Chase Winbush